tahira-h/Amazon_Vine_Analysis/README.md

 Overview of the Analysis

 The purpose of this analysis is to determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.
-The analyst will do this by finding data of the reviews, and  analyze biases towards the reviews that were written as part of the Vine program.
+The analyst will do this by finding data of the reviews, and analyze biases towards the reviews that were written as part of the Amazon Vine program.

 RESULTS